KumarVivek/msteams-docs/msteams-platform/designing-your-app/designing-meeting-notification-modal.md

 ---
 # Designing a meeting notification modal

-Meeting notification modals display on the Teams meeting stage for simple user interactions.
-They're a subtle way to quickly and efficiently capture input that doesn't interrupt the meeting.
+Meeting notification modals display on the Teams meeting stage.
+While they require a user's attention, confirmation, or interaction, they're subtle and don't interrupt the meeting.

 ## Use cases

 You might create a meeting notification modal so users can:

 * Provide brief feedback
-* Take a short survey
+* Take a short survey or poll
 * Submit approvals
-* Get reminders (for example, "You're presenting next.")
+* Get reminders

 ## Example